jayantmukho/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

 3. PERMUTE: Boolean that indicates whether eigenvector permutation needs to be performed
 4. URLX: Sets the under-relaxation factor used in performing perturbation.
 This option need not be changed unless the perturbation simulations are unstable.
 URXL can be in the range of [0; 1] and it's default value is 0:1.
 This should not be set to < 0:05 as the perturbations may not be completed by convergence.
 5. BETA_DELTA: Sets the magnitude of perturbation.
-This option should not be touched without having read the references on the Eigenspace Perturbation methodology [2, 1].
+This option should not be touched without having read the references on the Eigenspace Perturbation methodology.
 BETA_DELTA [0; 1] and it's default value is 1.0.
 The default value corresponds to a full perturbation and is required to correctly characterize the epistemic uncertainties

 Specific combinations of COMPONENTALITY and PERMUTE are required to perform the 5 perturbed simulations needed to characterize the interval estimates on the QOIs.
 The combinations are highlighted in Table (1)